Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 #### Line Spec

 "Line Spec" is what I called these specifiers, that define which lines are affected by a command.
-Syntax wise they are directly after a command, devided by a ":" (e.g. `focus:5` to focus this and the next 5 lines).
+Syntax wise they are directly after a command, divided by a ":" (e.g. `focus:5` to focus this and the next 5 lines).

 There are two fundamental ways of writing line specs.
 The first is by using a number based syntax and the second is a keyword based syntax.